hfp/xconfigure/config/libint/README.md

 ./configure-get.sh libint
 ```

+There are spurious issues about specific target flags requiring a build-system able to execute compiled binaries.
+To avoid cross-compilation (not supported here), please rely on a build sytem that matches the target system.
 For example, to configure and make for an Intel Xeon Scalable processor such as "Cascadelake" or "Skylake" server ("SKX"):

 ```bash
 make distclean